aaDHumanities/dha25-org/_posts/2025-09-19-Bursaries.md

 ---
-title: "Congratulations to our Bursary Recipients!"
+title: "DHA2025: Congratulations to our Bursary Recipients!"
 last_modified_at: 2025-09-19
 categories:
   - Post